Raelifin/sumibli/raw/basics.md

 (expression system)|expression
 |🎏sumibli|sumi bli|taxonomy
 (divided language)|taxon

+(Again, remember: spaces in Sumibli are just to help the reader. "sumi bli" is just another way of writing "sumibli".)

 Sometimes we want to use a whole compound as an augment, but this runs into trouble if we try to apply each seed in isolation.
 To bypass this, we can use the bridge consonant “sh”, which notes that the entire next word should be seen as an augment.
 Using “sh” as a bridge is kinda like using "(" and ")" in math, specifying what compounds to make first.